Hawaii: Population

 The center of population of Hawaii is located on the island of Oʻahu.
 Large numbers of Native Hawaiians have moved to Las Vegas, which has been called the "ninth island" of Hawaii.

 Hawaii has a de facto population of over 1.4 million, due in part to a large number of military personnel and tourist residents.
-Oʻahu is the most populous island; it has the highest population density with a resident population of just under one million in 597 sqmi, approximately 1,650 people per square mile.
+Oʻahu is the most populous island, and has the highest population density with a resident population of just under one million in 597 sqmi, approximately 1,650 people per square mile.
 (Note: For comparison, New Jersey—which has 8,717,925 people in 7417 sqmi—is the most-densely populated state in the Union with 1,134 people per square mile.)
 Hawaii's 1.4 million residents, spread across 6000 mi2 of land, result in an average population density of 188.6 persons per square mile.
 The state has a lower population density than Ohio and Illinois.

 The average projected lifespan of people born in Hawaii in 2000 is 79.8 years; 77.1 years if male, 82.5 if female—longer than the average lifespan of any other U.S. state.
 As of 2011 the U.S. military reported it had 42,371 personnel on the islands.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 5,967 homeless people in Hawaii.

-In 2018, the top countries of origin for immigrants in Hawaii were the Philippines, China, Japan, Korea and the Marshall Islands.
+In 2018, the top countries of origin for immigrants in Hawaii were the Philippines, China, Japan, Korea, and the Marshall Islands.